 Transport certain hazardous materials in UW-owned and operated Motor Pool vehicles.
 You cannot transport hazardous chemicals in your personal vehicles without prior authorization by the UW.
-For more information or for authorization, call 206.616.5835 or email chmwaste@uw.edu.
-If you are transporting chemicals for a lab relocation, please read F.2.d below.
+For more information or for authorization, call 206.616.5835 or email chemicals demicals for a lab relocation, please read F.2.d below.